testingautomated-usi/corrupted-text/README.md

 This mimicks dictionary based translations, which are often wrong as they ignore context.
 4. **Typo** A single letter is replaced with another, randomly chosen letter.

-To any word, at most one corruption is applied.
+To any word, at most one corruption is applied, i.e., corruptions are not applied on top of each other.

-The severity (`]0, 1]`) is a parameter to steer which corruptions should be applied.
+The severity (`]0, 1]`) is a parameter to steer how many corruptions should be applied.
 It roughly corresponds to the percentage of words that should be corrupted (only *rougly* as not all bad autocompletion attempts are successful, and as sometimes, the bad synonyms consist of multiple words, thus extending the number of words in the text).